google/go-cloud/internal/website/content/howto/pubsub/publish.md

 The Go CDK can publish to a [Kafka][] cluster.
 A Kafka URL only includes the topic name.
-The brokers in the Kafka cluster are discovered from the `KAFKA_BROKERS` environment variable (which is a comma-delimited lists of hosts, something like `1.2.3.4:9092,5.6.7.8:9092`).
+The brokers in the Kafka cluster are discovered from the `KAFKA_BROKERS` environment variable (which is a comma-delimited list of hosts, something like `1.2.3.4:9092,5.6.7.8:9092`).

 ```go